 - Movies: Into the Wild, Under the Tuscan Sun, Wild, The Tourist, Jungle, Roman Holiday

-- Travel series: Race across the world, Our Planet, Dark Tourist, Magical Andes, A Taste of Travel
+- Travel series: Race across the world, Down to Earth with Zac Efron, Our Planet, Dark Tourist, Magical Andes, A Taste of Travel

 - Documentaries: Blue Planet to Planet Earth

 9. Take a travel quiz or play games